Project Weapon 1 of 4 finalists at A4 Tesseract Competition

 |Downloads:

-This work, Project Weapon 1 of 4 finalists at A4 Tesseract Competition [Image 4 of 4], by A1C Sydney Franklin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Project Weapon 1 of 4 finalists at A4 Tesseract Competition, by A1C Sydney Franklin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT